Full Coverage - Boston Wedding Photographer

 Quick Details

 If you're planning a Boston wedding and want complete, honest storytelling from start to finish, full-day photography coverage is the way to go.
 Most of the weddings I document span 8 hours, typically starting around 2 PM and going through the dance floor chaos by 10 PM.
-That window captures everything—from the quiet moments during prep to the full-throttle party at the night's end.
+This is the timeline that works with most wedding venues, such as Glen Magna Farms.
+That window captures everything, from the quiet moments during prep to the full-throttle party at the night's end.

 What 's included IN FULL wedding Photography Coverage?